Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Data

-To develop the cloud removal methods that are equally applicable to heterogeneous Earth observation data, the Planet-CR dataset curates 780 non-overlapping, highly representative locations of AOIs that are distributed over all continents and meteorological seasons of the globe, as shown in Fig.~\ref{fig:dataset}.
-Each AOI is composed of a quartet of orthorectified, geo-referenced cloudy and cloud-free optical images, as well as the corresponding SAR image and land cover map.
+To develop cloud removal methods that are equally applicable to heterogeneous {\revise Earth} observation and evaluate the generalisability, it is desirable to curate highly representative locations.
+To this end, we sample the geospatial locations of 780 non-overlapping AOIs that are distributed over all continents and meteorological seasons of the globe, as shown in Fig.~\ref{fig:dataset}(a).
+Each AOI is composed of a quartet of orthorectified, geo-referenced cloudy, and cloud-free optical images, as well as the corresponding SAR image and land cover map.
+As it is not possible to capture both cloudy and cloud-free views of a particular location simultaneously, we can only collect the cloud-free observations that are temporally close to the original cloudy observations as the reference.
+Although certain factors such as sunlight condition, acquisition geometry, humidity, and change of landscape, inevitably introduce nuisances in the data, these nuisances can be considered largely negligible for a relatively large-scale split that is globally and seasonally sampled without any bias to specific conditions. {\revise Since SAR is always capable of obtaining surface information regardless of the presence of clouds}, we consistently select the SAR image with the time interval closest to that of the cloudy image.